Immortal-/IPN/README.md

 ```

 Now that you've got your IPN form done you want to be able to verify incoming payments.
 The library will verify whether the transaction is legitimate and verified by PayPal, **you will have to do price and other checks yourself!**
 Verifying is done really easy, just create a new IPN object and call the verify method.
+The method will return TRUE on a verified payment and FALSE on an invalid payment.
 ```php
 $ipn = new \PayPal\IPN();
 if($ipn->verify())